Terms And conditions as of 2018

 11. Travel arrangements.

 The client shall be responsible for the arrangement of all transport to and from the job.
 This shall include international transport at the beginning and end of the contract, plus any international transport for pre and post contract planning, meetings, evaluations, and servicing.
-Should I have prior arranged or essential requirement for returning to my home, or other contract that was known about, and mentioned before the job commenced.
+Should we have prior arranged or essential requirement for returning home, or other contract that was known about, and mentioned before the job commenced.
 This travel expense shall also be covered by the client.

 Day to day travel.
-All expense incurred in travelling from my temporary place of residence to the site of work shall be covered in full by the client.
+All expense incurred in travelling from our temporary place of residence to the site of work shall be covered in full by the client.
 If vehicular travel to the airport at the point of departure is required this will be added to the travel costs, including any airport parking charges.

 12. Arrival by vehicle.